Messi wins World Cup, Argentina beats France on penalties – KION546

 Messi had a tantalizing glimpse of the 18-carat gold World Cup trophy when walking on the stage to collect the Golden Ball, awarded to the player of the tournament.
 He even kissed the World Cup and rubbed it repeatedly.

-He got his hands on it for good about 10 minutes later, after a ceremonial robe was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
-And, oh, did he enjoy it, celebrating with his family and the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
+He got his hands on it for good about 10 minutes later, after a ceremonial robe — a bisht — was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
+And, oh, did he enjoy the moment, celebrating with his family and the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
 The country’s other title came in 1978 on home soil.

 Messi was in scintillating form from the start of the final, putting Argentina ahead from the penalty spot after Angel Di Maria was tripped and later playing a part in a flowing team move that resulted in Di Maria making it 2-0 after 36 minutes.